 Now that you’ve lost weight, how do you plan to keep it off?
 What’s your plan now?

-In our family, you’re actually fat or a bodybuilder.
+In our family, we’re either fat or a bodybuilder.
 I’m trying to, maybe in three years, gain more muscle just to see what my body will look like.
 But who knows what will happen (laughs).
-But I’m happy with the amount of weight I lost and the new lifestyle I’m leading.
+I’m happy with the amount of weight I lost and the new lifestyle I’m leading.

 What is your workout regimen like?

 I mostly do cardio because I didn’t respond to weightlifting.
 I did circuit and HIIT with my cousin.